Skip links

 Historical Context

 Current London-area rents are making it difficult to recruit and keep hold of talented staff, with some of the very best candidates being priced out of the city market.
-The idea of housing workers in order to keep them in close proximity and to attract a better pool of skilled labor and avoid transportation issues isn’t a new one though, and was certainly a motivator in the era of the early twentieth century industrialists who created towns to serve the lumber, steel and textile industries.
+The idea of housing workers in order to keep them in close proximity and attract a better pool of skilled labour and avoid transportation issues isn’t a new one though and was certainly a motivator in the era of the early twentieth-century industrialists who created towns to serve the lumber, steel and textile industries.

 An experiment that Harvard Business School’s Leslie Perlow and Jessica Porter repeated over a century later with knowledge workers proves that this statistic still holds true today.